dpausp/ansible-playbook-mediatum/README.md

 Using Ansible For Remote Installation (C)
 ----------------------------------------

-This will run the playbook from your local machine ("control machine") and install mediaTUM and a MySQL Server on a remote host.
+This will run the playbook from your local machine ("control machine") and install mediaTUM, nginx and a MySQL Server on a remote host.
 The control machine must use some operating system which is supported by Ansible, Linux or MacOS, for example.

 The target machine should use a supported Linux distribution from the following list (similar debian-based systems could work, too.
 Try it!)